ranja-sarkar/GD/logit/bundle/readme.md

 ----

-Using scikit-learn to developa logistic regression model and then calibrating it:
+Using scikit-learn to develop s logistic regression model and calibrating it:

 1. https://scikit-learn.org/stable/modules/calibration.html